In this practical you will get acquainted with R,

 and try the following:

-as the output format.
+html file.
+Click on the Knit to HTML as the output format.
 Verify how the headers

 and the hyperlink look like.
 Instead of knitting, it is also possible to